SoundOfTheSky/utils/README.md

 __function__ `measurePerformance` - Measure performance of a function

 ---
+__function__ `setSafeTimeout` - Original setTimeout and setIntval known for accumulating delay and causing problem with timeouts bigger than 32bit integer.

+This timeout wrapper fixes them.
+Returns clear function.

+---
+__function__ `setSafeInterval` - Original setTimeout and setIntval known for accumulating delay and causing problem with timeouts bigger than 32bit integer.

+This interval wrapper fixes them.
+Returns clear function.

+---
 __function__ `cronInterval` - Like setInterval but with cron.
 Returns clear function.
 For cron string syntax check __getNextCron()__ description